codn/adminpanel/README.md

 Also make sure to include adminpanel assets in your application.rb if you need to precompile them:

     config.assets.precompile += ['application-admin.js', 'application-admin.css']
-The version 0.1.0 is the first stable version, feel free to use it, any doubts or errors feel free to ask me!.
+Feel free to use it, any doubts, errors or requests you can open a new issue!

 ## Contributing